spesmilo/electrum-docs/faq.rst

    constant forest adore false green weave stop guy fur freeze giggle clock

+Warning: Do not send bitcoin to a wallet generated from the above seed.
+It will be lost.

 Your wallet can be entirely recovered from its seed.
 For this, select the "restore wallet" option in the startup.